Avon Park, Florida

 Avon Park is a city in Highlands County, Florida, United States.
-As of the 2010 census the population was 8,836, and in 2018 the estimated population was 10,695.
+As of the 2020 census, the population was 9,658, up from 8,836 at the 2010 census but down from the 2018 estimated population of 10,695.
+It is part of the Sebring, Florida Metropolitan Statistical Area.
 It is the oldest city in Highlands County, and was named after Stratford-upon-Avon, England.

 History

 The first permanent white settler in Avon Park was Oliver Martin Crosby, a Connecticut native who moved to the area in 1884 to study the wildlife of the Everglades.
-By 1886, enough people had followed that the town of "Lake Forest" was founded.
+By 1886, enough people had followed that the "Town of Lake Forest" was founded.
 As president of the Florida Development Company, he recruited settlers to the area, many of whom were from England, including many from the town of Stratford-upon-Avon, who gave the town its name.